skrappe/AMAC/Backend/README.md

 # ESP32 Drawer Monitoring System

-This project provides a backend and dashboard system for monitoring the occupancy status of component drawers using Wi-Fi-enabled ESP32 microcontrollers.
+This project provides a backend and dashboard system for monitoring the occupancy status of component drawers using WiFi-enabled ESP32 microcontrollers.
 It was developed as part of a bachelor thesis at the IT University of Copenhagen.

 ## Project Overview

-The system receives occupancy data from ultrasonic sensors mounted on drawers.
-The data is processed and stored in a cloud-hosted PostgreSQL database.
-A web-based dashboard provides real-time visibility, and monthly summary reports are sent automatically via email.
-Status changes are also logged to an external Google Sheet to support existing workflows.
+The system receives occupancy data from ultrasound sensors mounted on drawers.
+The data is processed and stored in a cloud hosted PostgreSQL database.
+A web based dashboard provides real time visibility, and monthly summary reports are sent automatically via email.
+Status changes are also logged to an external Google Sheet to support existing workflows, aswell as a psysical notification via LED lights, that indicate weather the drawers are empty or not.

-The goal was to build a simple, scalable, and low-maintenance system suitable for lab environments such as ITU's REAL Lab.
+The goal was to build a simple, scalable, and low maintenance system suitable for lab environments such as ITU's REAL Lab.

 ## Features

 - FastAPI backend to receive and store data from ESP32 devices
 - PostgreSQL database hosted on Render for persistent storage
 - Static HTML and JavaScript frontend dashboard
-- ESP32 integration with ultrasonic sensors and LED indicators
+- ESP32 integration with ultrasound sensors and LED indicators
 - Automated monthly status report emails (using SendGrid + GitHub Actions)
 - Google Sheets integration for external log visibility